-On November 3, a group of Rockford College students, accompanied by CEE Professor Shawn Klein, took a trip to the Students for Liberty Chicago Regional Conference.
+On November 3, a group of Rockford University students, accompanied by CEE Professor Shawn Klein, took a trip to the Students for Liberty Chicago Regional Conference.
 The day-long event featured tremendous speakers (including two-time CEE guest speaker Alexei Marcoux), panels, and breakout sessions on the ideas behind a free society and the actions necessary to implement them.

 Posts Tagged ‘Alexei Marcoux’

 Also featured in Kaizen are: student essay contest winners Amina Seitahunova, Amanda Nicosia, and Danielle Taylor; the Fall 2011 Reading Group; enterprising student Vince Chiarelli; and guest speakers Phyllis Johnson, a Rockford-based entrepreneur, and Alexei Marcoux, professor of Business Ethics at Loyola Chicago.